wormhole-foundation/wormhole-docs/learn/glossary.md

 A relayer is any process that delivers VAAs to a destination.

 ## Sequence

-A nonce, strictly increasing, tracked by the wormhole core contract and unique to the emitter chain and address.
+A nonce, strictly increasing, tracked by the Wormhole Core Contract and unique to the emitter chain and address.

 ## Spy
 A Spy is a daemon that eavesdrops on the messages passed between Guardians, typically to track VAAs as they get signed.